 Mr. Swithun Still, Deputy President, GAFTA, Director, Solaris Commodities SA, Switzerland

-Ms. Yulia Koroleva, Director, FSFI Centre of Grain Quality Assurance, Russia
+Ms. Yulia Koroleva, Director, FSI Centre of Grain Quality Assurance, Russia

 Developing Russian Grain Exports